 Sciolari Chalices Chandelier

-Materials: Brass, white/ocher painted brass.
-8 opaque glass lampshades.
+Materials: Brass tubes and rods.
+White/ochre painted brass.
+8 white opal glass lampshades.
 Bakelite sockets.

 Rod Length: 80 cm / 31.49”